Rajaram Nimbalkar

 Rajaram Dadasaheb Nimbalkar (born 29 March 1928) is an Indian politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India as a member of the Indian National Congress.
-Son of Shri Dadasaheb Nimbalkar; b. on March 29, 1928; ed. at Munich University, West Germany; m.
-Shrimati Ushadevi Rajaram Nimbalkar; 2 s. and 2 d.; Businessman and Agriculturist; Lectured on Salesmanship and Management all over Europe.
+Son of Shri Dadasaheb Nimbalkar; born on 29 March 1928; educated at the Ludwig-Maximilians-Universität München, West Germany; married Shrimati Ushadevi Rajaram Nimbalkar; two sons and two daughters; Businessman and Agriculturist; Lectured on Salesmanship and Management all over Europe.
 Hobbies.—Reading and writing.
 Favourite pastime and recreation.—Sport.
 Special interests.—Political, economic, military history and philosophy; German and English literature and poetry.
 Publications.—Written poems, short stories, articles and plays, which have been published in magazines, newspapers—both German and English.
-Sports and Clubs.—Billiard (reigning champion of Kolhapur) and hockey; Member, Mahalaxmi Club Kolhapur and Munchner Sport Club, Munich, West Germany.
-Travels abroad.—U.S.A., U.A.R., Iraq, Europe (excepting USSR).
+Sports and Clubs.—Billiard (reigning champion of Kolhapur) and hockey; Member, Mahalaxmi Club Kolhapur and Münchner Sport Club, Munich, West Germany.
+Travels abroad.—U.S.A., U.A.R., Iraq, Europe (except the USSR).